 '''

+.. rubric:: operating systems

+.. tabs::

+3

+.. group-tab:: Linux

+5

-Linux is Unix-like, but was developed without any Unix...
+Linux is Unix-like, but was developed without any Unix

--code.
+→code.

 The Linux kernel originated in 1991, as a project of Linus

-8

 Torvalds, while a university student in Finland.

 10

 .. group-tab:: Mac OS X

 11

 12

-Mac OS X is a line of open core graphical operating
+Mac OS X is a line of open core graphical operating.

 13

 developed, marketed, and sold by Apple Inc.

-15
+14

 .. group-tab:: Microsoft Windows

 16

-17

 Microsoft Windows is a family of proprietary operating

 18

+⇔systems

+designed by Microsoft Corporation and primarily targeted to

+19

+Intel architecture based computers.

+20

+.. rubric:: integrated development environments

+.. tabs::

+24

+25

+.. group-tab:: Linux

+26

+27

+There is no dedicated or default integrated development

+28

+environment (IDE) on Linux.
+'Here is a list' of IDEs

+29

+which will run natively on Linux.

+.. group-tab:: Mac OS X

+32

+33

+Xcode is an integrated development environment (IDE) for

+34

+Mac OS X containing a suite of software development tools

+35

+developed by Apple Inc.

+36

+37

+.. group-tab:: Microsoft Windows

+38

+Microsoft Visual Studio is an integrated development

+(continues on next page)

+'''